quanteda/stopwords/cran-comments.md

 ## Reverse dependencies

-revdepcheck() indicates no problems with other packages reverse importing or reverse suggesting stopwords.
+`revdepcheck::revdep_check()` indicates no problems with other packages reverse importing or reverse suggesting stopwords.